Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.instructor.md

 - If there's happiness, encourage happy news!
 - If there's energy around critical news, encourage the discussion!

-It's intentional that the format of this is small conversations/not to a large group.
+It's intentional that the format of this is small conversations, not a large group.
 These can be really personal.

 ## Meta